 Imagine my surprise when I received an email from someone claiming I had used a photo without proper attribution!
-Going by the name Gavin Whitner, representing Music Oomph / MusicOomph.com, he said Id’ be off the hook if I linked to his website.
-That’s when I discovered it was a backlink photo credit scam and I was the target.
+Going by the name Gavin Whitner, representing Music Oomph / MusicOomph.com, he said Id’ be off the hook if I did one simple thing: link to his website.
+Seemed reasonable, but something was a bit off— I would soon learn this was a backlink photo credit scam and I was the target.

-Maybe you’re here because you got a fishy email too, so here’s what’s going on.
-By claiming he owned the right to a photo on my website, requesting a link, “Gavin” was trying to positively impact his own website ranking.
+Maybe you’re here because you got a fishy email too, as a pro in PR and SEO for emerging tech, here’s the overall idea and strategy Mr. Whitner is using (if that’s his name).
+By claiming he owned the rights to a photo on my website, requesting a link, “Gavin” was trying to positively impact his own website ranking.
 Links, especially from websites like mine with high domain authority, help your website rise through the ranks.
+If sites like mine link to him, he increases his own search engine rank.

 The original email I received: